bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 •	Country – the country in which the campaign started

-This is a table of the fields and key terms I used to conduct my analysis.
+Here is a table of the fields and key terms I used to conduct my analysis.
 ![Data Dictionary](https://user-images.githubusercontent.com/75700317/107574818-1b8abc00-6bbd-11eb-9a8f-89f50208ad8a.JPG)